HIPS/autograd/docs/tutorial.md

 (though it throws a couple of negative signs in there).
 Chapter 4 of [Dougal's PhD thesis](https://dougalmaclaurin.com/phd-thesis.pdf)
 goes into a bit more detail about how we define the primitive vector-Jacobian products.

-## Planned features

-Autograd is still under active development.
-We plan to support:
-* GPU operations
-* In-place array operations and assignment to arrays

 ## Support
 Autograd was written by